typhomnt/Website/content/pbr_intro.md

 This equation tells us that when $h$ and $v$ are perpendicular the amount of light reflect is at its maximum, in other words reflections occurs more at grazing angles.
 This effect can be easily noticed on puddles or wooden surfaces when looking from a top view or from a grazing angle. $F_0$ is computed as the amount of reflected light at normal incidence where $v$ and $l$ are collinear.
 This equation, only TODO only for dielectric.

+> **_NOTE:_**  One might notice that $h$ is replaced by $n$ in the original equation.
+This is perfectly right in a macroscopic point of view, but in our case we look at reflection in a microscopic scale meaning that the normal of the surface is determined by microfacet normals.
+Additionally the only case where the light is reflected into our eye is when $n = h$ which justify our use of h in this case, and this property is used to futher approximate th BRDF expression.

 Let us describe the microfacet model in more details.
 We mentioned the roughness parameter that plays a role in the amount of reflect light.
 More concretely, this parameter describe the amount of micro-facet that are aligned, where rough surface have a chaotic orientation distribution contrally to smooth surfaces: